GMOs and Pollinators: Protecting Biodiversity

-Pollinators, such as bees, are very important not only for agriculture, but also biodiversity.
+Pollinators, such as bees, are very important not only for agriculture but also for biodiversity.
 Bees collect pollen and nectar to keep their hives alive, as well as pollinate plants.
 Pollination is a necessary part of some plants’ fertilization processes because it allows for the development of fruits and seeds.

-Honey bees are estimated to be worth $15 billion to the U.S. economy because of their role in pollinating agricultural crops.
-Several examples of the foods bees pollinate that are part of our food supply include fruits, such as plums and apples and alfalfa, which is fed to cows.
+According to the estimates of the international study conducted in 2016 by the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, the annual global production of food that depends directly on pollination was worth between $235 and $577 billion.
+Several examples of the foods bees pollinate that are part of our food supply include fruits, such as plums and apples, and alfalfa, which is fed to cows.
 As honey bees gather pollen and nectar for their survival, they pollinate crops such as apples, cranberries, melons, and broccoli.
 Some crops, including blueberries and cherries, are 90-percent dependent on honey bee pollination.
 One crop, almonds, depends entirely on the honey bee for pollination at bloom time.
-(Photo credit: Bayer Bee Care)

 What’s Causing the Decline in Bees?

 Colony Collapse Disorder (CCD).
-According to the U.S. Department of Agriculture, CCD is a "syndrome defined as a dead colony with no adult bees or dead bee bodies but with a live queen and usually honey and immature bees still present."
+CCD is a "syndrome defined as a dead colony with no adult bees or dead bee bodies but with a live queen and usually honey and immature bees still present."
 Since the Colony Collapse Disorder crisis almost 15 years ago, much attention has been focused on bee health, especially honey bee health.
 The scientific community agrees that CCD is a complicated issue with no single cause.
 A variety of factors contribute to CCD, including parasites like Varroa mites and lack of adequate nutrition.

 What's The Connection Between Honeybees and GMOs?

 Research has been conducted to assess the role of neonics in the honeybee population.
-Amanda Zaluckyj from The Farmer's Daughter, USA blog explains that eight large-scale field studies have concluded there are little observable effects on honeybees from realistic exposure to neonics.
+Amanda Zaluckyj from The Farmer's Daughter blog explains that eight large-scale field studies have concluded there are few observable effects on honeybees from realistic exposure to neonics.